TobleMiner/Palm-IIIc-CCFL-led-retrofit/README.md

 This repo contains a PCB designed to replace the CCFL backlight of Palm IIIc PDAs with a LED based backlight.
-The LED based backlight can provide higher fidelity of displayed colors and prologned battery runtime.
+The LED based backlight can provide higher fidelity of displayed colors and prolonged battery runtime.

-# LED pcb
+# LED PCB

 ## Top